agreshno/Reports_sascha/Report-1.md

 ![busco_plot](https://github.com/agreshno/bioinf/blob/master/busco_plot.png)

 Most of the genes were found in our assembly.
-In general, we can say that quality of transcriptome assembly is much better than quality of genome assembly.
+In general, we can say that the quality of transcriptome assembly is much better than the quality of genome assembly.